phillipluther/focus-hook/README.md

 ### tl;dr

-`focus-hook` lets you write CSS that says, "If an element is focused _and_ the user is actively using a keyboard."
+`tactical-focus` lets you write CSS that says, "If an element is focused _and_ the user is actively using a keyboard."

 ```
-.focus-hook a:focus {
+.tactical-focus a:focus {
   outline: 2px solid green;
 }
 ```